-- CO1-Explain the role of science in day to day lifetheNature and its relevance to modern societySignificance of Science. - Describe the aims and objective of teaching science at school level - Demonstrate and apply skills to select and use different methods of teaching the content of sciences. - Demonstrate competencies of planning for teaching sciences, organizing laboratory facilities and equipment designing pupil centered teaching learning experiences. - Demonstrate skills to design and use various evaluation tools to measure learner achievement in sciences. - CO2-Explain the Planning for Instruction. - CO3-Explain the Approaches and Methods of Teaching Sciences. - CO4-Explain theLearning Resources for Teaching Science. - CO5-Explain theAssessment and Evaluation for Science Learning.
+- CO1-Explain the role of science in day to day lifetheNature and its relevance to modern societySignificance of Science.

+- Demonstrate competencies of planning for teaching sciences, organizing laboratory - Demonstrate skills to design and use various evaluation tools to measure learner - CO2-Explain the Planning for Instruction. - CO3-Explain the Approaches and Methods of Teaching Sciences. - CO4-Explain theLearning Resources for Teaching Science. - CO5-Explain the Assessment and Evaluation for Science Learn